 Graduate students can borrow up to $20,500 in Direct Student loans per academic year.

-Federal Direct loan funds will be distributed evenly among the student's half time semesters in the given academic year and will be disbursed electronically at the beginning of each term directly into the student's billing account at BW.
-(Note: If a student is only attending one semester in an academic year, the loan funds are split into two equal disbursements - one to be disbursed at the beginning of the term and the other in the middle of the term.)
-For the most current information on interest rates and fees, please visit the Department of Education's web site: https://studentaid.ed.gov/types/loans
+Loan funds are distributed evenly among your half-time semesters in the given academic year and disbursed electronically at the beginning of each term directly into your BW billing account.
+If you only attend one semester in an academic year, the funds are split into equal disbursements at the beginning of the term and the middle of the term.

 Federal Graduate and Professional Student PLUS Loans

-Graduate and professional students will be able to finance the remaining cost of their education through the new Federal Graduate and Professional Student PLUS Loan Program.
-This web page provides the latest guidelines through the U.S. Department of Education.
+Graduate and professional students are able to finance the remaining cost of their education through the Federal Graduate and Professional Student PLUS Loan Program.